Qing-Lu/torch/Windows.md

 These instructions assume that you use Cmder.
 You can use the Windows Developer Command Prompt or any other alternative, too.

+You can choose between a 32-bit and a 64-bit build by running the following build process in the corresponding environment.
+- 32-bit: use the "VS2015 x86" task in Cmder or the VS2015 x86 Native Tools Command Prompt
+- 64-bit: use the "VS2015 x64" task in Cmder or the VS2015 x64 Native Tools Command Prompt

 #### LuaJIT and LuaRocks